eclipse-theia/theia-website/src/docs/user_ai.md

 ## AI Configuration

+All AI-related settings live in a single **AI Configuration view**.
+It is organized as a master–detail view: a tree of categories on the left and a detail page for the selected entry on the right.
+The available categories are **General**, **Providers & Models**, **Model Aliases**, **Agents**, **Prompts & Skills**, **Variables**, **Tools**, **Token Usage** and **MCP Servers**.
+Theia extensions can also contribute their own categories, so adopters can surface custom AI settings in the same place.

+There are several ways to open the AI Configuration view:

+- press `Alt+A`
+- choose **AI Configuration** from the **Manage** (gear) menu in the bottom-left corner, right below *Settings*
+- click **Open AI Configuration** in the toolbar of the AI Chat view
+- follow the **Open AI Configuration** link on the Welcome page
+- run *Open AI Configuration* from the Command Palette

+Since the AI configuration now sits with the rest of the application configuration rather than among the other views, it is intentionally no longer listed in the *View* menu.

+AI preferences are no longer shown in the regular Settings UI; links and deep-links to `ai-features.*` settings route into this view instead, and the current category and item are reflected as breadcrumbs at the top.

+The view behaves much like the Settings UI: individual settings are shown as rows with the appropriate control (toggle, select, number, list), and each row has a gear context menu to **Copy Setting ID** or **Reset Setting** back to its default.
+Structured settings that have no dedicated editor yet defer to `settings.json`.

-The AI Configuration View allows you to review and adapt agent-specific settings.
-Select an agent on the left side and review its properties on the right:
+The **Agents** category lets you review and adapt agent-specific settings.
+Select an agent to review its properties:

 - **Enable Agent**: Disabled agents will no longer be available in the chat or UI elements.
 Disabled agents also won't make any requests to LLMs.
 - **Edit Prompts**: Click "Edit" to open the prompt template editor, where you can customize the agent's prompts (see the section below).
 "Reset" will revert the prompt to its default.
 - **Language Model**: Select which language model the agent sends its requests to.
 Some agents have multiple "purposes," allowing you to select a model for each purpose.
 - **Variables and Functions**: Review the variables and functions used by an agent.
-Global variables are shared across agents, and they are listed in the second tab of the AI Configuration View.
+Global variables are shared across agents and are listed in the **Variables** category.
 Agent-specific variables are declared and used exclusively by one agent.

 Many agents are bound to a **model alias** instead of a concrete model ID, which lets you point several agents at the same backing model from one place.
 The IDE ships with the following aliases: